tushar-rishav/g4g-dl/README.md

 ## g4g-dl :bookmark:
 ###### Downloads all Geeks for Geeks Algo and Data Structures tutorials and save as PDF

-Note: I wrote this script because I needed it for my own sake.
+Note: I wrote this script because my friend [Pragyaditya das](https://github.com/Jeet1994) needed it.
 I ain't sure if it's legal to scrape Geeks4Geeks.
 In future if I come across any such policies, I shall remove this repo without any hesitation.

-Inspired from this awesome stuff called [Youtube-dl](https://github.com/rg3/youtube-dl)

 ### Installation